zdellaert/ZD_Putnam_Lab_Notebook/_posts/2023-10-16-Testing-LCM.md

 - RNA preservation is incredibly important since the amount of tissue we will use for RNA extraction will be so limited.
 Notes from the [guide](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/leicalmdprotocolguide.pdf):
     - before staining, make sure all OCT is removed!
         - "must be completely removed with 70% alcohol (e.g. ethanol).
 For thicker sections, keep the tissue in 70% alcohol longer."
+        - 30 s - 1 min wash, followed by a 30 s wash in DEPC water, followed by staining, followed by a 30 s DEPC wash, then rinse in 95 % and 100 % Ethanol for 30 s each, then airdry, then do LCM!
     - staining of sections should be as quick as possible
     - "The stained tissues should be used directly for laser microdissection, or alternatively, the dried sections can be **stored in tightly closed bags**, slide boxes or other containers containing desiccant **at –80°C** even for a few months or longer"
     - "Just before laser microdissection, the container with the slides should be taken out of the freezer and *slowly adjusted to room temperature* to avoid formation of water condensation inside the container, e.g. allow for at least **15 min each step to equilibrate at -20°C, 4°C and room temperature**.
 This precaution is critical for RNA quality, especially when working with small numbers of cells, since water (moisture) activates RNases."